Skip navigation

 Follow instructions about not eating before the test.
 You may be told not to eat after midnight before your scan the next morning.

 Tell your health care provider if you are taking anything that contains iodine because it may affect your test results.
-This includes some medicines, including thyroid drugs and heart medicines.
+This includes some medicines, including thyroid and heart medicines.
 Supplements such as kelp also contain iodine.

 Also tell your provider if you have: